 New Student Orientation

 New Student Orientation will provide you with invaluable resources to help you take full advantage of the academic, intellectual and social opportunities that await.
 Orientation for the Cornell DVM Class of 2017 will be on Monday, August 19, through Tuesday, August 20, 2013.
-Stay tuned for Orientation Schedule.
+See Orientation Schedule

 Get your required books and supplies for the Fall 2013 semester